Motivate your Lion Learners: Build a “Nudge” Campaign

 Could we have “nudged” a student by sending a short email to help him stay motivated?
 Could we have facilitated more frequent review sessions for a particular group of learners?

-On the Fall 2017 Faculty Development Day, come and take action building your own “nudge” campaigns and leave with specific ideas you can implement this fall.
+Come and take action building your own “nudge” campaigns and leave with specific ideas you can implement this fall.

 Faculty Learning Outcomes